The instructions in this article are applicable only if you want to tinker with the LuciadRIA sample code yourself.

 Before you can deploy the samples in the

-installs all external npm dependencies in the correct
+This command installs all development dependencies declared in the root

-After bootstrapping the dependencies of all samples, you can set up your web application.
+After installing the dependencies of all samples, you can set up your web application.

 startSampleServer script. http://localhost:8072 hosts the server by default.

-Make sure you have bootstrapped the sample dependencies, as explained in Bootstrapping dependencies.
+Make sure you have bootstrapped the sample dependencies, as explained in Installing dependencies.

 Go to the